Fourteenth Year of Conservation Award for Lincolnshire

 The Jas.
 Martin & Co.
-Lincolnshire Grey Partridge Trophy was awarded for the thirteenth time at 11am on the CLA stand at the Lincolnshire Show on Wednesday 22nd June.
+Lincolnshire Grey Partridge Trophy was awarded for the fourteenth time at 11am on the CLA stand at the Lincolnshire Show on Wednesday 21st June.

-In 2016, twenty-eight participating estates, farms and shoots throughout Lincolnshire submitted spring counts of English (or Grey) Partridges to the Game and Wildlife Conservation Trust and thus became eligible to win the Trophy.
+In 2016, thirty participating estates, farms and shoots throughout Lincolnshire submitted autumn counts of English (or Grey) Partridges to the Game and Wildlife Conservation Trust and thus became eligible to win the 2017 Trophy.

-Austin Weldon of the Game & Wildlife Conservation Trust, said a few words about this year’s results and all the hard work involved in conserving grey partridge in the County.
-The trophy was presented by Mrs Tessa Hood of Grange de Lings.
+Austin Weldon of the Game & Wildlife Conservation Trust, will say a few words about this year’s results and all the hard work involved in conserving grey partridge in the County.
+The trophy will then be presented by Robin Battle, President of the LAS.

-In addition to the silver partridge trophy the winner received a photograph of a covey of English partridge, taken by Ian Boyd, the winner of the 2012 GWCT Julian Gardner photographic competition.
+In addition to the silver partridge trophy the winner will receive a photograph of a covey of English partridges, taken by Ian Boyd, the winner of the 2012 GWCT Julian Gardner photographic competition.

 The Jas Martin & Co.
 Lincolnshire Grey Partridge Trophy is awarded annually to recognise the estate farm or shoot that has done the most for grey partridges and to encourage more farmers and land owners to actively conserve grey partridges and to count the bird.

 R D Spurrier,